dancejod/masters-thesis/README.md

 Advice on the physics of thermal remote sensing was provided by doc.
 Ing.
 Josef Kolář, CSc.; on conducting thermal UAV surveys by Dr Jennifer Susan Adams (University of Zurich); and on the validation of thermal data by Quanxing Wan (Wageningen University) and Simon Grieger (University of Göttingen).

+The template used for this thesis was created by Dr Martin Fleischmann, available [here](https://github.com/uscuni/quarto-thesis-template), licensed under Creative Commons CC-BY-4.0.

 This thesis was supported by the European Commission Horizon Europe programme, project No. 101081307, "Towards Sustainable Land-Use in the Context of Climate Change and Biodiversity in Europe (Europe-LAND)".